 to ask these questions.

-If you’re the departing CEO and you’re tempted to reject the merger idea because you worry that it will erase your legacy, let’s look at that.
+If you’re the departing executive director and you’re tempted to reject the merger idea because you worry that it will erase your legacy, let’s look at that.
 Your leadership legacy is much larger than just an organization.

 Second, part of your lasting legacy could very well be paving the way for better services, greater impact, and more durable programs by joining your organization to another.
 A merger/consolidation could actually build on your legacy, resulting in an increased scale that enables the merged organization to meet better the social challenge you’ve been trying to tackle alone.
 It could mean a stronger continuum of services with fewer holes for your clients to fall through.
 It might result in an expanded geographic footprint.
 It could also mean increased resources and a better ability to fundraise.

 One of the striking characteristics of the nonprofit sector is its diversity of organizations.
 While variety is a virtue in most cases, in the nonprofit sector, it often comes at the expense of scale.
 One of the great challenges, particularly in the social service field, is tackling social problems at a meaningful level — at a scale that has a real impact.
 Too many times, our organizations’ siloed interests take priority — ahead of making an impact and ahead of the clients’ interests.
 This is the moment to consider consolidating resources and efforts to meet social problems on their level or to provide a better continuum of services for your clients.